1. How do I know if UVM owns the print or electronic version of a journal article?

 The UVM Libraries uses IP Addresses to let our publishers know that UVM affiliates

 should have access to certain journals.
-If you are coming from on campus (including FAHC), or if you
+If you are coming from on campus (including the University of Vermont Medical Center), or if you

 are off campus and are using the appropriate software (see next question), AND you